chance-wnb/ADK_example/README.md

-# Simple Math Agent
+# Simple Math Agent with OpenTelemetry Integration

 A basic arithmetic agent built with Google Agent Development Kit (ADK) that can perform addition, subtraction, multiplication, and division operations.
+Now integrated with OpenTelemetry and Weave for comprehensive tracing and observability.

 ## Features